Jenoelle/code-challenge/README.md

 See each class for more implementation details.

+Unused : DatabaseHelper

+Example of a SQLiteOpenHelper Database helper, examples on database creation, querying a database, etc...

 ### UI

 We have a simple UI cycle, A Welcome Page, The main Activity Layout which cycles through Question cards, and a popup to display the result of their answer.